/ INSIGHTS

 Evaluate the percentage of orders fulfilled accurately without errors or discrepancies.
 High-order accuracy signifies operational excellence and enhances customer trust.

-4. Cost per Order
+4. Cost Per Order

 Analyze the total cost incurred per order fulfilled, including transportation, warehousing, and handling expenses.
 Find ways to lower your cost per order to improve your profitability.
 Consider economies of scale that may come from multi-pick orders and larger cart sizes.